m3L4n/ReadySetBool/README.md

 # ReadySetBool

-An introduction to Boolean Algebra
+An introduction to Boolean Algebra in rust

 Exercise 00 - Adder